Best Mice Trap Bucket

 The vast majority of users found this humane plank mousetrap to be an incredible success.
 With proper bait positioning, you can catch mice live and relocate them somewhere far from your home.

-Rhino Tuff Products Walk the Plank Humane Mouse Trap is made of durable plastic with a ramp included that is explicitly designed for mice.
+FABUTA Walk The Plank Mouse Trap from Oak Wood is made of durable oak wood so it can be used again and again.
 We love the idea of humane traps that actually work, and this one tops our list overall with its low price and high success rate.
 Some individuals prefer to fill the bucket partially with a quarter inch of water if sawdust is not available.

 The auto-reset of this trap and gently slides a mouse into a bucket (use one large enough to prevent escape) and quickly resets itself to trap more than one mouse a night.
 With enough bait, you can catch a few mice or rats in one setup.
 We recommend peanut butter mixed with a bit of kibble dog food as a lure with this safe mousetrap.